unumotors/mongoose-harakiri/README.md

 ### `disconnect() => Promise<void>`

 Disconnects a connection if there is one.
+Beware: If you have the `killProcessOnDisconnect` option enabled, this will kill your process.

 #### `options`